 “Oh, your mother.”

-Linsan chuckled.
-“No. A playwright named Tabil in town.”
+Linsan shook her head.
+“No. She doesn’t like that type of play.
+Actually, a playwright named Tabil in town.”

 “I know Tabil, he had gone to a lot of Daddy’s parties.”

 “He’s also a leech and keeps trying to bed my mother.
-H-He also owned the Sterlig my grandfather made.”
+H-He also owned the Sterlig my grandfather made.
+They borrowed it.”

 Brook’s jaw tightened.
 “Your mother’s pride?”